Kong/kong-apisecops-redhat/README.md

 ## Tutorial Overview

-### Activities

-Four tasks will be executed to demonstrate how take a APISpec from design in Insomnia to automated API administration that will be promoted to two Konnect environments.
+### AcmeBank Disputes APISpec Tutorial

+For this tutorial you will be working on the Acmebank Disputes APISpec.

-**First**, via the Insomnia Design Tool, the APISpec will be imported, updated, and changes commited to source control.
+**First**, you will get hands on experiences with Insomnia.
+The Disputes APISpec will be imported, updated, and the changes commited to source control all from Insomnia.

-**Second**, once the apispec is commited, three CI/CD pipelines will be manually executed that will submit the apispec for review, a review/governance pipeline to validate it passes custom requirements, and promote the API to the appropriate environment:
+**Second**, once the APISpec has been commited to source controle, you will execute three tekton CI/CD pipelines sequentially, to review and publish the API to the appropriate Gateway Environment.

-1. **disputes-apispec-review pipeline** - will open a pr to push apispec to konnect-sandbox runtime group.
+1. **disputes-apispec-review pipeline** - will open a pr to push the APISpec to the konnect-sandbox runtime group.
-2. **api-gateway-sandbox-pipeline** - review open prs on sandbox, execute governance tests, and api administration to the konnect sandbox runtime group.
+2. **api-gateway-sandbox-pipeline** - will review open prs to konnect-sandbox: execute custom governance linting of the APISpec, validate the deck transformation, and finally deck sync to administer the API to to the konnect-sandbox runtime group.
-3. **api-gatway-dev-pipeline** - will open pr to publish apispec to dev runtime group and Konnect Service Hub for Dev Portal Integration.
+3. **api-gatway-dev-pipeline** - will publish the APISpec to konnect-dev runtime group and Konnect Service Hub for Dev Portal Integration.

+The diagram below summarizes the steps described above and aligns the pipelines to the Konnect Infrastructure.

 <img src="img/arch.png" alt="kong apisecops apiops rosa"/>